Ghost bat: Description

 A larger species of microchiropterans (microbats) and the largest in Australia, the size is comparable to the megabat species (flying fox, fruitbat).
-The fur colour is grey, ranging in tone from mid, sometimes dark, to very pale grey at the back and whitish at the ventral side and head, The colour of populations is a geographic cline, becoming darker toward the coastal regions.
-A ring at the eye is dark. and colour of the wing membranes and other bare skin is pale and brownish.
+The fur colour is grey, ranging in tone from mid, sometimes dark, to very pale grey at the back and whitish at the ventral side and head.
+The colour of populations is a geographic cline, becoming darker toward the coastal regions.
+A ring at the eye is dark and colour of the wing membranes and other bare skin is pale and brownish.
 The interfemoral membrane extends the wing surface between the length of the legs.
 The great length of the ear, from notch at head to tip, is 44 to 56 millimetres and they are fluted in form; the inner margins of the ears are fused for half their length.

 The length of the prominent ears is twice that of the head, a seam at the inner margins stiffens these to keep them upright while in flight.

 Other measurements of the species are a 96 to 112 mm range for the forearm length, 98 to 120 mm for the combined length of the head and body, and a weight range of 75 to 145 g.

 The eyes are comparatively large and well developed for nocturnal vision, a feature shared with the long-eared genera Nyctophilus.
 The nose-leaf is also large and prominent, and simple in form.
 The nasal appendage is presumably similar in usage to the elaborate forms of the horse-shoe and leaf-nosed bat genera, manipulating, directing and receiving echolocation signals to detect prey.
 The lack of a tail, effectively absent, is a characteristic of the species.
 The membrane at the rear is, however, supported by a calcar at the ankle.
 The teeth and short robust jaw allow the consumption of a wide variety of animals, either the flesh and bones of other vertebrate species or hard shells of larger invertebrates.
+Ghost bats are known for their unique hunting behavior, which includes ambushing prey from perches and using their powerful jaws to capture and consume various vertebrates, including small mammals, birds, reptiles, and amphibians.
 A pregnant bat possesses two sets of teats, one pair beneath the armpits provide milk from the mammary glands and another pair at the pubic area.
 The pubic teats do not have a lactational function, rather they act as purchase points for the new-born to be carried in flight by the mother.

 The voice is audible to humans, one sound resembles the avian species Petrochelidon ariel (fairy martin) and transliterated as 'dirrup dirrup'.
 This twittering call is given when the bat is excited or before leaving the roost to feed.
 A chirp uttered by the species resembles crickets.
 The species is generally quiet, but some vocalisation is known in captivity when a squealing sound accompanies a squabble over food.
 The twittering sound was reported in captivity as hunger, and young will continually emit a chirp when the mother is absent.